vivekmvp/PhotoAlbumWebApp/README.md

 # PhotoAlbumWebApp
 A simple photo web application created in .Net 6 to demonstrate Cloud Storage, Web App and Keyvault

+> #### Note:  You have to setup Azure Cloud Storage and Azure Keyvault as shown below for this web application to function properly.

 ---

 ## Create Azure Storage with defaults